privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 ### state

-The `state` option tells the plugin how to subscribe to state changes on the server.
-By default the plugin tries to use Server Sent Events, and if that fails it will fall back to basic polling.
+The `state` option tells the plugin how to subscribe to state changes on the server and how to communicate frontend state changes to the server.
+By default the plugin tries to use Server Sent Events for receiving state changes, and if that fails it will fall back to basic polling.
 You can disable either feature by setting them to `false` instead of an object.

 Finally we have the cancel endpoint that is being used to communicate a cancellation